 The bonfire gets set up on the hotel land.
 However, it is a few steps away from the hotel building.
 There is a short walk in a dark field.
 If you are alone, the walk can feel spooky.
 However, it sets the mood for a beautiful evening once you get to the fire.
 You feel surrounded by nature and warmed by the fire.
 It is peaceful, and it is lovely.

 I am so glad we experienced this beautiful evening together with Matthew (who was much less worried about the walk and super excited about the real-life bonfire, which he always loves to see in his books).

 Hotel Hiking Trails

-If you are staying at the Winter Clove Inn, be aware that you have access to many hiking and cross country trails on their property and lead to incredible views in the Catskills Mountains.
-Only about five minutes away from the main lodge (walking distance), you can get to the Artist Falls.
+If you are staying at the Winter Clove Inn, be aware that you have access to many hiking and cross country trails on their property which lead to incredible views of the Catskills Mountains.
+You can get to the Artist Falls about five minutes away from the main lodge (walking distance).
 A conveniently located hidden gem that can be all yours to enjoy.

 Nearby Attractions to See Fall Foliage in Catskills

 Before I say anything else, I will point out that it is worth visiting Kaaterskill falls every season.
-However, popping leaves and the colorful trail leading to it adds up to the Foliage theme getaway.
+However, popping leaves and the colorful trail leading to it add to the Foliage theme getaway.